Bandwidth porting guideFollow

 Note: All time intervals below are contingent upon the authorized end user’s information provided to Bandwidth being correct so that it matches the current/losing carrier’s applicable records.
 If the requisite information doesn't match, the time interval for porting will be longer.
 Please keep in mind that because Bandwidth can't predict any errors in processing, or the behaviors of other carriers, all quoted times below are Bandwidth’s goal to get the order completed, and can't be guaranteed for all cases.

-Bandwidth considers any single order to port 100 phone numbers or fewer that includes a single Billing Telephone Number (BTN), single address, single losing carrier and single rate center to be a standard port.
+Bandwidth considers any port request presented as a single order containing 99 or fewer numbers, a single Billing Telephone Number (BTN), a single address, a single losing carrier, and a single rate center to be a "standard port".
 All standard port requests must be entered into the Bandwidth portal, and most will begin processing immediately upon submission.
 A standard port request will typically be completed within 7 business days, if a first available date is requested, and if there are no rejections on the order.

 Bandwidth utilizes an application programming interface (API) on the back-end of its portal that allows for quicker porting times and responses.
 Once a standard port request is submitted to the portal, and isn't considered off-net, the order automatically starts processing.
 Bandwidth has logic in its API that identifies other carriers that Bandwidth is bonded with and which identifies the earliest possible porting dates available with the losing carrier.